gjwdyk/BigIP-Lab/Certificates/README.md

 - [ ] Fill in the “Name” field with the intended/targeted certificate name (or file name when it is exported).
 - [ ] “Common Name” usually filled with the domain name for which the certificate is made for.
 Wild-card can be used.
 Example `*.domain.com` .
 - [ ] The largest possible “Lifetime” value is 9489 .
 - [ ] Fill in “Subject Alternative Name” with domain name, following the pattern `DNS:*.domain.com` or `DNS:www.example.com, DNS:www.exchange.example.com, DNS:www.example.internal.net` .

-Further reference can be viewed at https://support.f5.com/csp/article/K13471 .
+Further reference can be viewed at [Creating SSL SAN certificates and CSRs using the Configuration utility or tmsh](https://support.f5.com/csp/article/K13471) .

 Below is a sample result, which can be exported, and in turn can be imported into Browser.